What is the Punta Cana Real Estate Market Like?

 Do foreigners need to be residents of the DR to buy properties?

-There are no restrictions on foreigners buying properties in the Dominican Republic.
+There are no restrictions for foreigners buying properties in the Dominican Republic.
 You receive a freehold title in your name, and have the same rights as any landowner in the Dominican Republic.
 Foreigners do not need to be residents (although there are government incentives for being one).
-Because this area has grown so fast, it may take up to 18 months to receive an actual title.
-Instead, your legalized purchase agreement is honored as proof of ownership until your actual individual title is processed and received.
-For more, visit DR Real Estate Law and Process.
+Because this area has grown so fast, and Covid-19 has limited the amount of Government employees at the Register of Deeds, and other supporting Real Estate governed offices.
+Meaning, it may take up to 6 months to receive an actual title now.
+But titles always come to our purchasers.
+In the interim, no worries...your legalized / notarized Definative Purchase Contract is honored as proof of ownership until your actual individual title is processed and received.

 What is the procedure for buying properties in the DR?